sinnadine/sinnadine/README.md

 ### About Me
 Data Analyst with 4+ years of experience in data collection, analysis, and visualization.
 Expertise in transforming raw datasets into actionable insights, optimising analytical workflows, and supporting decision-making through data-driven reporting.
-Skilled in SQL, R, Tableau, and Excel, with a strong background in dashboard development, statistical modelling.
+Skilled in SQL, R, Tableau, and Excel, with a strong background in dashboard development and statistical modelling.
 Proven ability to enhance data accuracy, streamline reporting processes, and deliver business value through clear, impactful analytics.

 ### SKILLS